 P3 - The money pitch.
 Climb the steep finger/hand crack until the little roof.
 While it looks like it should go up the corner, the climb tackles the short tight hand crack that angles right up the headwall.
 As that crack ends, step left onto a small ledge.
-Continue stepping left into the corner and clip a bolt.
+Continue stepping left into the corner.
 The move stepping into the corner is a bit committing with your gear down and right of you (be sure to use slings).
-After clipping the bolt, make a face move out of the corner and slab up past another bolt to the top.
+Find gear near the rock scar and make a face move out of the corner and slab up past a bolt to the top.
 The topo shows the crux as the face move exiting the corner, but I thought the crux was the angling hand crack.
 A long pitch, though the final 50' is easy.

 More details available at Squamish Climbing Forum